Understanding Complex Medicine is Crucial to Effectively Presenting Your Case to a Jury or Insurance Carrier

 - Defective Medications – Many patients are injured after taking a defective drug or being prescribed the wrong medication, the wrong dosage, or wrong drug administration instructions.
 These lawsuits often involve pharmaceutical manufacturers who design, made, and sold defective drugs, doctors who prescribe the wrong medication, nurses who gave the wrong drug, and pharmacists who fulfilled the prescription incorrectly.

 - Defective Medical Device – Many patients are injured and killed every year after receiving a defective medical device or underwent surgery involving faulty surgical instruments, defective prosthetics, or malfunctioning pacemakers.
 The FDA (Food and Drug Administration) routinely monitors and recalls many defective products.
-However, some are still available on the medical marketplace.
+However, some are still available in the medical marketplace.

 - Animal Attacks – Dog bites and other animal attacks are serious problems in neighborhoods.
 According to the CDC (Centers for Disease Control and Prevention), more than 4.5 million individuals are bitten by dogs every year in America.
 Of those, over 27,000 injured victims need reconstructive surgery to restore use of their limb, face, neck, shoulders, or other body part and manage their resulting scar tissue.